On the singular position-dependent mass: The singular PDM

 \subsection{Connection with solid-state physics}

 Allow us to attempt to establish a phenomenological connection with our model.
 To accomplish our purpose, let us recall that the PDM has an equivalent distribution in reciprocal space.
-Thereby, the reciprocal mass is
+Thereby, the PDM at the reciprocal space \footnote{One defines the mass at reciprocal space as Fourier's transform of the PDM at position space \cite{FLima}.
+The calculation of mass in momentum space, within the context of solid-state physics, is significant, as this approach facilitates the understanding of the relationships between the electronic and mechanical properties of materials and their crystal structure \cite{Kittel}.
+Furthermore, in momentum space, the dispersion energies of electrons are expressed as a function of the wave vector and the effective mass of charge carriers \cite{Kittel}.} is

 Using the residue theorem and considering that the system's dispersion energy is

 one obtains the dispersion energy, i.e.,

 Here, $m_{0}^{(k)}=\sqrt{2\pi}m_0 x_{0}^{2}$ and $\sigma$ is the jump parameter, which originates from the integration constant of the theory, ensuring the logarithmic argument dimensionless.
 Meantime, the parameter $m_0^{(k)}$ relates to the particle's energy (or electron) subjected to harmonic interaction as it propagates to neighboring points at the lattice.
 This propagation can extend closer to or farther from the singular mass region.
 This behavior of the crystalline structure suggests the formation of bound states in the PDM theory.
 Furthermore, the mass profile adopted is suitable for describing superconductivity phenomena if the parameter $m_0^{(k)}$ decreases.
 That is because, with a smaller $m_0^{(k)}$, the electrons in the lattice will be closer together, and the energy gap between them will be smaller.
 One highlights that our hypothesis is valid for theories described by the dispersion energy in Eq. (\ref{FEEq3}).
 We expose the dispersion energy in Fig. \ref{LFig2}.